 Opt out of overdraft protection

-The CFBP reports that consumers who opted-in for overdraft protection pay on average $260 per year in overdraft fees compared to just $35 for those without overdraft protection.
+The CFBP reports that consumers who opted-in for overdraft protection pay on average $450 per year in overdraft fees (up from $260 in 2014) compared to just $35 for those without overdraft protection.
 If you’re already enrolled in overdraft protection don’t worry — just let your bank know you want to opt out.
 Without overdraft protection, your card may get declined but you’ll end up with a lot more money in your pocket in the long run.